darshan-hpc/darshan/darshan-util/doc/darshan-util.rst

 * Length: length of the I/O operation in bytes
 * Start: timestamp of the start of the operation (w.r.t. application start time)
 * End: timestamp of the end of the operation (w.r.t. application start time)
+* Pthread-ID: pthread ID of the calling thread.
+When using DXT parser from version 3.6.0 and later to parse log files generated from earlier versions of Darshan, the values of Pthread-ID will be -1.

 DXT MPI-IO module
 -------------------------------------